 CONSTANTINOPLE: CAPITAL OF A ROMAN CHRISTIAN EMPIRE

 Istanbul has a prestigious history.
-It bounded onto the world scene in 330 CE, when the Roman Emperor Constantine chose a small Greek fishing port, called Byzantium, as his new capital.
+It bounded onto the world scene in 330 CE, when the Roman Emperor Constantine chose a small Greek fishing port called Byzantium as his new capital.
 His New Rome.
-He would call it Constantinople and it would stand for 1,200 years.

 Aya Sofya (Church of Holy Wisdom) would come to define this Roman Christian period.
 Consecrated as a church in 537 CE, it would be the largest church in the world for 1,000 years, famous for its massive dome and golden frescoes.
-Built so early in Christianity’s history, its awe-inspiring beauty would stimulate Christian sympathies for a millennium.

 CAPITAL OF AN OTTOMAN ISLAMIC CALIPHATE

-But this Roman Christian Empire was continually under threat from forces in the east.
 First from the Persians, then the Arabs.
 Finally, in 1453, it was the Ottoman Turks who burst through the city walls, capturing the last citadel of classical antiquity.

-After 1,200 years of rule from Constantinople, the final Roman Emperor fell, and the Ottoman horsemen of the Anatolian plains marched into the city to build a new empire.
-In the west, this story is told as the demise of modernity.
+In the West, this story is told as the demise of modernity.
 In the Panorama 1453 museum – next to the remains of the ancient Roman Walls – the story is told as a triumph over brutality.

-But these horsemen were not just building a new empire, they claimed to be acting as Caliphs, Commanders of the Faithful, Successor to the Prophet Muhammad and ruler of the entire Muslim World.
-The Roman Christian Empire was gone forever, and an Ottoman Islamic Caliphate had taken its place.
+But these horsemen were not just building a new empire; they claimed to be acting as Caliphs, Commanders of the Faithful, Successor to the Prophet Muhammad and ruler of the entire Muslim World.

-Aya Sofya, the defining structure of Christianity in Istanbul was converted into a mosque.
-A prayer niche was added and medallions of Arabic inscription of Allah and the early caliphs hung from the walls.
-The palace that had housed the Caesars became the Topkapı Palace, home to the Ottoman Imperial Sultans.
+Aya Sofya, the defining structure of Christianity in Istanbul, was converted into a mosque.
+A prayer niche was added, and medallions of Arabic inscriptions of Allah and the early caliphs hung from the walls.

 From this palace of shaded courtyards, magnificent mosaics and flowing fountains, they oversaw an empire that was the greatest on earth, stretching from Iraq to the Balkans.
-The Caliphate still clung to the grandeur of Constantinople, but the people were now Turks and Istanbul was becoming the common name.

 Blue mosque in Istanbul Turkey